 In 409, during a period fraught with undead activity, the Zenith of Darkness, Thasmudyan struck the temple of Kebechet.
 He summoned three maralith blackguards, beseeching none other than Demogorgon for this aid.
 Demogorgon, always seeking some pawn to spread his Abyssal might, eagerly sent these three vile creatures, all members of his crack personal guard.
 This force along with dozens of mercenaries led to the plundering of Miruk-Nalbêth and the capture of the needed items to unlock the Abâthigûran vaults.

 In the Year 410, Thasmudyan traveled to Gathrot and entered the Spire of Molakh-Búle.
 In this place, he increased his understanding of the dark arts and made off with tomes and other Horgon relics.
-One of the tomes he took from this place was the Ebon Legion of Molakh-Búle.
-This thick rune-carved tome holds just one spell.
-The spell allows the caster to create or raise the Pitch Bone Legion.
+One of the tomes plundered from the Spire was the Ebon Legion.

 The years to follow saw the rise of Thasmudyan.
 He was very charismatic, and his intelligence rivaled that of an illithid.
 Thasmudyan espoused radical ideas of prolonging life through necromantic practices.
 Villians of society flocked to his Black Banner (a name later taken by the adventuring group Black Banner which in turn became the First Dead Council).
 He carried on all manner of activities to gain treasure to aid in spreading his influence and power.
 Extortion, briberies, assassinations, robbery, slave-trading, and in any other foul enterprise were used by Thasmudyan and his followers.

 By the middle of the First Epoch, Thasmudyan was a power to be reckoned with in the lands of Gulimbor.
 His followers numbered in the tens of thousands and were growing.
 Thasmudyan was unmatched in personal power and his undead armies were becoming a threat to the living.
 Many of his flock began to revere him as a saint.